nlztrk/turkey_wildfire_prediction/FUTUREWORK.md

   - Relative humidity
   - Wind speed
   - Flora
+- Statistical analysis and exploratory data analysis on the datasets
 - Extracting features for time-series analysis on wildfire occurrence. *(eg: autocorrelation, seasonality)*
 - Generating features that represent the areal average rather than spot on location-based detections
 - Implementing hyper-parameter optimization using *Optuna* or *Hyperopt*.